 Ready to learn more?
 Keep reading to find out how the cordyceps mushroom can impact your health and why you may want to consider adding it to your daily routine.

 Considered a type of natural “immuno-potentiating drug,” coryceps supplements are often used to enhance immunity and optimize health.
-(2) Cordyceps can also help control autoimmune disorders, minimize excessive inflammation and prevent tissue damage while speeding up healing time.
+They can also help control autoimmune disorders, minimize excessive inflammation and prevent tissue damage while speeding up healing time.

 1. Increases Immune Function

-Similarly, another animal study out of China found that administering cordyceps extract to fruit flies significantly prolonged their lifespan by blocking oxidative stress to the cells, confirming the potent anti-aging properties of cordyceps.
-(8)
+Similarly, another animal study out of China found that administering cordyceps extract to fruit flies significantly prolonged their life spans by blocking oxidative stress to the cells, confirming their potent anti-aging properties.

 3. Improves Athletic Performance

-Several studies suggest that cordyceps can boost athletic performance — improving physical abilities, endurance and stamina — partially because they boost the body’s supply of ATP, one of the primary sources of energy during exercise.
-(10) Cordyceps contain adenosine, a type of nucleic acid that is needed to make ATP, an “energy carrier” that is depleted in the muscles during physical activity.
-(11)
+Several studies suggest that they can boost athletic performance — improving physical abilities, endurance and stamina — partially because they boost the body’s supply of ATP, one of the primary sources of energy during exercise.
+Cordyceps contain adenosine, a type of nucleic acid that is needed to make ATP, an “energy carrier” that is depleted in the muscles during physical activity.

 4. Enhances Sexual Function